About the Department of Health Human Research Ethics Committee

-The role of the Australian Government Department of Health and Ageing (the ‘Department’) Departmental Ethics Committee (DEC), an approved Human Research Ethics Committee (HREC), is to provide ethical assessment of non-biomedical research proposals involving humans that:
+The role of the Australian Government Department of Health Human Research Ethics Committee, an approved Human Research Ethics Committee (HREC), is to provide ethical assessment of non-biomedical research proposals involving humans that:

-- are funded by the Department of Health and Ageing; or
+- are funded by the Department of Health; or

 - require access to, or linkage of, Departmental data collections; or